rear window house

 Location: Culver City, California

-The Rear Window house is a sensitive yet confidently modern addition to a seventy-year-old bungalow in a neighborhood abundant with intact mid-century dwellings.
+The Rear Window house is a discreet yet assuredly modern addition + remodel to a seventy-year-old bungalow in a neighborhood abundant with intact dwellings of the same era.
 Through careful sequencing of new spaces and strategically located apertures, the project opens itself up to become deeply integrated with the rear garden.

 Existing interiors have been updated to be simple and bright, via new skylights, bleached oak floors, and white walls.
 The project culminates in the master bedroom’s expansive rear window, formed of aluminum-clad plate steel, which cantilevers above a pool of water.
 The window offers the intensely private experience of sleeping and awakening in nature, and at times the house feels a thousand miles from the city.